Looking to do business in the world’s fastest growing economy? Here’s how to successfully localize for the Chinese market.

 1. Localize Fully: Chinese Customers Buy from Chinese Businesses

 Simply translating an existing e-commerce store into Chinese will prove woefully inadequate in a culture that is so unique in so many ways.
-Using localization techniques to further adapt the translated content to satisfy Chinese cultural and regulatory differences is also unlikely to open doors to the vast Chinese marketplace.
+Using e-commerce localization techniques to further adapt the translated content to satisfy Chinese cultural and regulatory differences is also unlikely to open doors to the vast Chinese marketplace.

 What is required is a kind of ultra-localization that not only addresses every cultural, legal, and linguistic nuance, but does so to such a degree that it practically reinvents the business as authentically Chinese.